JoshuaKoh/async-werewolf/roles.md

 * **NIGHT ACTIVITY:** No

 You are a villager with no special powers, but even though you are Human and Good, you have no team affiliation.
 However, there are two Tailors in the village and your village can only economically sustain one.
 The first night, the Moderator will tell you the name of the other Tailor.
 In order to win, your rival Tailor must be executed and you must vote to execute them.
+* If you achieve your game win condition, the game does not end *
 * If your rival dies for reasons other than execution during the day, then you become an ordinary villager with the same goals and win conditions as the village.
 * If you are killed and your rival is alive, then you lose.
 * If both you and your rival are alive at the end of the game, then you lose.